You are here

 - 430,000+ learners, educators, and researchers benefit annually from BC ELN services and resources

-- 80+ databases and online licences negotiated by BC ELN staff and made available to partner libraries for individual selection and subscription
+- 145 products, options, and services negotiated by BC ELN staff and made available to partner libraries for individual selection and subscription

-- 31,000+ questions answered annually through the AskAway chat reference service
+- 47,700 questions answered through the AskAway chat reference service

 Types of Partner Libraries